Psychology A Level

 Who is eligible?

 Of course no previous study is necessary.
 Psychology requires a broad range of skills including good written communication skills, a retentive memory and analysis of research methods, studies and theories.
-Mathematics is not as important as good writing skills.
-You will need to be comfortable with a calculator and do a little statistical test.
+It is recommended a student has grade 6s in maths, English and biology.

-In Year 1 key topics include; cognitive psychology (memory), developmental psychology (attachment), research methods, biological psychology, social psychology (how we are influenced by others) and psychopathology (mental health).
+In Year 1 key topics include; psychological approaches, cognitive psychology (memory), developmental psychology (attachment), research methods, biopsychology, social psychology (how we are influenced by others) and clinical psychology and mental health.

-In Year 2 key topics include; forensic psychology, schizophrenia and relationships.
+In Year 2 key topics include; research methods, biopsychology, forensic psychology, schizophrenia, relationships and issues and debates

 Paper 2 | Approaches in Psychology; Biopsychology; Research Methods 2 hours, Multiple choice; short answer and extended writing